swordfischer/swordfischer.github.io/_posts/2023-12-27-HTB-WriteUp-OpTinselTrace-3.md

 11. [What is the original name of the file that was ingressed to the victim?](#11-what-is-the-original-name-of-the-file-that-was-ingressed-to-the-victim)
 12. [What is the name of the process targeted by procdump.exe?](#12-what-is-the-name-of-the-process-targeted-by-procdumpexe)

+# Discussion

+We have read the scenario, and the tasks we are looking to answer.
+There are some points of information that we can pull from this, that can assist us in our further analysis.
+- A payload was transferred to the victim
+- The payload is in multiple stages
+- The payload is obfuscated
+- It is shellcode

+Some of the keywords here are "link", "present", "powershell", and "vbs".

+It may not be all the relevant information that we can deduce, but limiting the information that we look for is crucial when sifting through mountains of data.

+# Answering the tasks
+First, we need to grab the `optinseltrace3.zip` file, and unzip it, it contains a file called `santa_claus.bin`.
+This is a memory dump, and we need to use [Volatility](https://github.com/volatilityfoundation/volatility3) for that (or [MemProcFS](https://github.com/ufrisk/MemProcFS))

 ### 1. What is the name of the file that is likely copied from the shared folder (including the file extension)?
 This question was puzzling me for quite some time, but I knew I had to find some files at least - and usually files are copied/downloaded to the `C:\Users` and then `AppData`, `Desktop`, `Documents` or `Downloads`.